-In this video 'Sipper Chip at Work', compounds are sipped into a 4-sipper chip through the capillaries by vacuum.
+'Sipper Chip at Work' (below) shows how compounds move into a 4-sipper chip through the capillaries by vacuum.
 Reagents are dispensed from reservoirs on the chip and mixed with compounds in microchannels.
 Reactions occur in the channels and the resulting reactant and product are separated by electrophoresis.
 Finally, the signals are measured by laser-induced fluorescence.

 Learn more about our LabChip Systems microfluidic products.